kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 [^3]: The system and user prompts used for the `gpt-4o-mini` LLM that generates the Cypher queries can be found in [this file](https://github.com/Connected-Data/cdkg-challenge/blob/main/src/kuzu/rag.py).
 Once again, [`ell`](http://docs.ell.so/) is the LLM prompting framework used.
 The temperature is once again set to 0.0 to reduce the chance of the LLM hallucinating property names, node labels, and relationship labels.
-Some Kùzu-specific syntax and functions are specified in the user prompt to help the LLM generate syntactically correct Cypher -- for example, the `LOWER` function is required to match the case-insensitive nature of property names, and the `CONTAINS` function is used to match on substrings in the the specified part of the query.
+Some Kuzu-specific syntax and functions are specified in the user prompt to help the LLM generate syntactically correct Cypher -- for example, the `LOWER` function is required to match the case-insensitive nature of property names, and the `CONTAINS` function is used to match on substrings in the the specified part of the query.